Published on February 13th, 2014 | by The Sleepy Shopper0

 4) Make Your Bed Comfortable

 Your bed is the foundation for rest, so a comfortable mattress and comfortable environment are important.
 If your bed is older than 8 years, it may be time to replace it especially if you see obvious signs of wear, sagging over 1.5” deep, or wake with pain.
 When it comes to mattress choices, couples should consider each person’s needs.
 Materials that contour like memory foam and latex can offer more universal satisfaction (80-85% of owners satisfied versus 63% for springs).
 Memory foam, latex and pocketed coil beds also tend to do best at reducing motion transfer, which minimizes disturbances.
-Certain types of mattresses also come with “dual” sides to allow for two different firmnesses, such as custom latex beds, waterbeds and air beds.
+Certain types of mattresses also come with “dual” sides to allow for two different firmnesses, such as custom latex beds and waterbeds.

 5) Don’t Forget Diet and Exercise